breatheco-de/content/src/content/lesson/the-command-line-the-terminal.md

 #removes mydirectory from "targetdirectory"
 ```

-> :point_up: It will only remove empty directories, to empty all directory files use the `rm -r` command (-r flag forces the remove command to delete the directory and all the files within it).
+> ☝ It will only remove empty directories, to empty all directory files use the `rm -r` command (-r flag forces the remove command to delete the directory and all the files within it).
 Pro-tip: you can use `rm *` to delete all of the files inside a directory simultaneously; use with caution.

 ### The cp command